Dvogonen/cyclop_plus_plus/PROGRAMMING.md

 The original from Atmel is called AVR ISP mkII and is expensive.
 The design is open source and copies can be had for around 20$.
 But there are several less expensive alternatives.
-USBASP is the cheapest and most widely available alternative (2-3$).
+I recommend getting a USBASP, which is the cheapest and most widely available alternative.
+Clones are 2-3$ on eBay.
+Buy more than one USBASP.
+Frying programmers is not at all uncommon.
-If you decide to get a USBASP, make sure to select a clone that can be switched between 3.3-volt and 5-volt output (The original ones from MSX Electronica are sadly missing this feature).
+Make sure to buy USBASPs that can be switched between 3.3-volt and 5-volt output.
+The original ones from MSX Electronica are sadly missing this feature, so they are not an option.
 The CYCLOPS controller should be flashed using 3.3 volts while the MinimOSD is a 5 volt board.
 The voltage is selected by moving a jumper often labled JP1.
 If there is no jumper on the USBASP, you should not buy it.
 ![USBASP](/images/usbasp_and_adapter.jpg)